parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 In an article from 2019 in the Harvard Business Review, titled [*Don't Let Metrics Undermine Your Business*][hbr-2019-1], the authors describe an extreme example of the consequences of surrogation at the bank [Wells Fargo][wells-fargo-1].
-The authors of the paper write:

-> In other words, Wells Fargo had—--and still has—--a strategy of building
-> long-term customer relationships, and management intended to track the degree
-> to which it was accomplishing that goal by measuring cross-selling.
-With
-> brutal irony, a focus on the metric unraveled many of the bank’s valuable
-> long-term relationships.

 This is my summary of what happened: Wells Fargo had and continues to have a *strategy* of building long-term retail banking relationships with customers.
 They already had a *metric* for cross-selling activities.
 Wells-Fargo decided to *align* the *metric* with the *strategy*.
 Unfortunately, employees started acting, at a large scale and over a long period of time, as if cross-selling *was* the strategy.
 To meet this non-existent "strategic goal", employees *fraudulently* opened millions of deposit and credit accounts without customer consent.
 For some reason, managers and senior leaders did not detect that the increasing number of accounts from so-called "cross-selling" were created in a fraudulent manner.
 Initially, when some customer complained about fees and charges related to accounts they had never consented to creating, or unexpected credit cards and mortgages they did not sign up to, the incidents were blamed on a few, over-zealous employees; no one thought to check whether this was a wide-spread occurrence.
 Since the misbehavior came to light, Wells Fargo has had to spend billions on reimbursing customers, paying damages and fines, and for litigation.
 Regulators stopped them from growing their assets for a while (meaning, Wells Fargo could not get new business, even legitimately, while they continued to pay damages and fines).
 And, besides losing money, the bank has also lost customer trust: the issue came to light in 2016, and the bank is reporting a fall in new customer sign-ups even in 2021.
 The damage to the bank has been extensive and persistent.

 The authors examine the underlying causes and conclude that the root cause was a pervasive culture of measuring performance by measurement of metrics.
 Further,